-The Cloud Billing Reports page lets you view your Google Cloud Platform (GCP) usage costs at a glance and discover and analyze trends.
-The Reports page displays a chart that plots usage costs for all projects linked to a billing account.
+The Cloud Billing Reports page lets you view your Google Cloud usage costs at a glance and discover and analyze trends.
+The Reports page displays a chart that plots usage costs for all projects linked to a Cloud Billing account.
 To help you view the cost trends that are important to you, you can select a data range, specify a time range, configure the chart filters, and group by project, product, SKU, or location.

-- How is my current month's GCP spending trending?
+- How is my current month's Google Cloud spending trending?

-- What project cost the most last month?
+- What Google Cloud project cost the most last month?

-- What GCP product (for example, Compute Engine or Cloud Storage) cost me the most?
+- What Google Cloud product (for example, Compute Engine or Cloud Storage) cost me the most?

 - What are my forecasted future costs based on historical trends?

 - How much am I spending by region?